Certificate in Sustaining Growth in the Small to Medium Enterprise

 - 98% of U.S. firms that export goods and 33% of exporting value

 According to McKinsey & Company, family-owned enterprises -from traditional neighborhood “mom and pops,” to powerhouses in major urban centers the world over – are indeed the backbone of global economies.
-Yet, research shows only 30% of first generation family-owned SMEs survive to the next generation of ownership.
+Research shows only 30% of first-generation family-owned SMEs survive to the next generation of ownership.

 Issues of cash flow, investment decisions, governance, work-life balance, relationship dynamics and eventually succession, weigh heavily on SME owners as well as on the professional managers employed.
 These issues play out against a backdrop of technological advances and volatile domestic and global market forces, which can create additional challenges along with considerable opportunities.

 The exact definition of SMEs in the U.S. does vary by industry codes.
 Generally speaking, SMEs are firms with fewer than 500 employees with different revenue tiers for sub-categories.
-For the purpose of this event, our target audience are firms with 5 to 100 employees and/or $5-15M in revenues.
+For this event, our target audience is firms with 5 to 100 employees and/or $5-15M in revenues.